wkdtjsgur100/wkdtjsgur100.github.io/_posts/2020-06-04-selenium-change-ip-en.md

 driver.quit()
 ```

-The site named `icanhazip.com`, which is very simple site to print my current ip address.
-Printed current ip with page_source attribute in WebDriver.
+icanhazip.com is a simple site that I can use to print my current ip address.
+This code use a page_source attribute from WebDriver.

-The result is like this.
-The IP address started with `13.125` was allocated in its case.
+We can see the result below.
+The IP address in this case starts at `13.125`.

 ``` python
 <html><head><link rel="alternate stylesheet" type="text/css" href="resource://content-accessible/plaintext.css" title="Wrap Long Lines"></head><body><pre>